vuejs/it.vuejs.org/src/api/index.md

 - **Dettagli:**

-  A hash of element directives to be made available to the Vue instance.
+  A hash of elemento directives to be made available to the Vue instance.

 - **Vedi anche:**
   - [Element Directives](/guide/custom-directive.html#Element_Directives)